allenjoey/ansible-linux-patching/README.md

 ./run-patching-playbook.sh

-Jenkinsfile for running in a Jenkins Pipeline (formerly knon as workfloes)
+Jenkinsfile for running in a Jenkins Pipeline (formerly known as workflows)

 Example inventory file included called inventory